 Migraine is very common, affecting an estimated

-Even though there is still a lot that doctors and scientists do not know about its causes, research has illuminated an important role for calcitonin gene-related peptide (CGRP) in the development of migraine.
+There is still a lot that doctors and scientists do not know about its causes.
+However, research highlights the important role of calcitonin gene-related peptide (CGRP) in the development of migraine.

 As a result, scientists have been able to develop some injectable treatment options that specifically target CGRP to reduce the frequency of migraine.